-Answers to some frequently asked questions are below.
-If you cannot find an answer to your question feel free to contact Jon or Amanda directly or use the form at the bottom of this page and we will respond shortly.
+Here are answers to some frequently asked questions.
+If you cannot find the answer you are looking for feel free to ask us using our contact form and we will respond shortly.

 How do I book an appointment?